Kilmersdon: Kilmersdon colliery

 In the highly complex and disturbed local geological structure, coal in the 4 ft high seams was extracted by hand using the “topple down” method.
 Once carting boys had extracted cut coal to the main shaft, it was placed into trams for extraction to the surface, at a maximum rate of 90 trams or 85 tonnes/hour.
-After transfer there to standard gauge 16-tonne coal wagons, these were individually transported via one of three standard gauge rope worked inclines in the Somerset Coalfield, the last gravity-working industrial rope-incline in the United Kingdom.
+After transfer there to standard gauge 16-tonne coal wagons, the latter were individually transported via one of three standard gauge rope worked inclines in the Somerset Coalfield, the last gravity-working industrial rope-incline in the United Kingdom.
 Constructed in 1877, the double-track incline was 160 yard long with an overall gradient of 1 in 4.
 Sidings were added at the head of the incline in 1900 to allow colliery dirt to be dumped there.
-At the foot of the incline it junctioned in a triangular-form with the Radstock-to-Frome section of the GWR's Bristol and North Somerset Railway.
+At its foot the incline junctioned in a triangular configuration with the Radstock-to-Frome section of the GWR's Bristol and North Somerset Railway.
 Here the northern triangular section sidings held empty wagons waiting to be taken up, whilst the southern section sidings contained loaded wagons awaiting pick-up by the GWR.

-Nationalised after World War II, as part of the National Coal Board, it became the last colliery to be working the Somerset Coalfield.
-During its later operating years, the extracted coal was transported under contract to Portishead power station.
-Closed in August 1973, its structures were demolished and the shaft filled, followed by extensive landscaping.
+Nationalised after World War II as part of the National Coal Board, the mine became the last colliery working the Somerset Coalfield.
+During its later years, the extracted coal was transported under contract to Portishead power station.
+The mine was closed in August 1973, its structures demolished and the shaft filled; this was followed by extensive landscaping.
 Former joint-railway structures which existed at the foot of the rope-worked incline were demolished in 2005.

 The route of the former railway has today been adapted and absorbed into National Cycle Route 24, the Colliers Way.
 The nearby Kilmersdon Road Quarry is a 0.43 hectare geological Site of Special Scientific Interest.
-The last steam locomotive to work at the colliery and hence within the Somerset Coalfield, Peckett and Sons 0-4-0T Kilmersdon is owned by the Somerset and Dorset Railway Trust, housed at Washford on the West Somerset Railway.
-During 2018 the Steam Loco was the main running loco for the Helston Railway and is due to stay until winter 2019, when the locomotives Boiler Ticket Expires.
+The last steam locomotive to work at the colliery and hence within the Somerset Coalfield, Peckett and Sons 0-4-0T Kilmersdon is now owned by the Somerset and Dorset Railway Trust, housed at Washford on the West Somerset Railway.
+During 2018 this steam locomotive was the main running locomotive for the Helston Railway and was due to stay until winter 2019, when the locomotive's boiler ticket expired.